nahom-d54/awesome-free-chatgpt/README.md

 This project is not affiliated to or maintained by OpenAI.
 Please make sure to read and follow their terms of service!

 **Tip:** install uBlock Origin, Brave or any other ad-blocker to protect from the extensive ads on these websites :)

+Some of these websites are in Chinese, but don't worry - I don't understand any Chinese myself and only chose websites I still found easy to use.

+Moreover, I only chose websites where the AI responds in English, too.

 ## Useful resources:
 - [Awesome ChatGPT](https://github.com/humanloop/awesome-chatgpt)